 Welcome to TickPick’s Minnesota Twins Seating Chart.
-Here we will cover everything you need to know before purchasing cheap Minnesota Twins tickets, including Target Field seat views, best seats, dugout and bullpen locations, and much more.
-Find no fee Minnesota twins Tickets Minnesota Twins Seating Chart (hover over any section below for a row breakdown) […]Read More →
+Here we will cover everything you need to know before purchasing cheap Minnesota Twins tickets, including Target Field seat views, best seats, dugout and bullpen locations, and where you can find the same Minnesota Twins seats at prices 10% cheaper than our leading competitor.
+Minnesota Twins Seating Chart […]Read More →

 Target Field follows the standard venue seat number logic, in that seat number 1 will always be closest to the lower number section adjacent to it.
 For example, seat number 1 in section 120 will be closest to the highest seat number in section 119, and the highest seat number in section 120 will be adjacent to seat number 1 in section 121.